 Dr. Larry Krumenaker

 Dr. Larry Krumenaker is by training an astronomer, by trade a writer, and by nature an educator.
-Nominally based in a suburb of Atlanta, he has been living and working in Germany since 1 March 2015, first as Journalist in Residence at the Heidelberg Institute for Theoretical Studies, and then, until April 2016, as Guest Researcher at the University of Cologne.
-Now he just lives there, writing.
+Nominally based in a suburb of Atlanta, he had been living and working in Germany since 1 March 2015, first as Journalist in Residence at the Heidelberg Institute for Theoretical Studies, and then, until April 2016, as Guest Researcher at the University of Cologne.
+Now he lives in Alabama…go figure….

 Krumenaker has published numerous articles on science and other topics, and was formerly a publisher of astronomy education periodicals.
 Now he is primarily a writer of books.
 His most recent book was actually on Atlanta in the Civil War, but Krumenaker is currently working on three different astronomy-based books/e-books, set to come out over the next year.

 “I want to see our organization double its size in one year, and return to triple digits in two, by creating services and activities that aid the careers of ISWA’s members, and world science writing in general, and bring in new members.”

 Dr. Sedeer el-Showk grew up immersed in science and in love with language.
 He has an MSc in evolutionary biology and a PhD in plant biology, but realized that he prefers writing about science to doing research.
 Sedeer is based in Morocco and (occasionally) Finland.